MARC WB3JOE/R W3NWA Southeastern PA

 Richard Russo KA3VZL QST Article

-MARC member and Vice President Richard Russo had an article published in the August 2016 QST on the simple conversion of a surplus aviation headset to amateur radio use.
+MARC member and Vice President Richard Russo (SK) had an article published in the August 2016 QST on the simple conversion of a surplus aviation headset to amateur radio use.

 MARC Donates ARRL Books to Newtown Public Library